fbpx

 However, surgery in the neck area is riskier than in the lower back because the neck is complex.
 It holds the spinal cord, supports the head, and allows much movement.
 So, any surgery needs to be carefully balanced, making more space for the nerves while keeping the neck stable and flexible.

 Also, the neck is close to essential body parts like the food pipe, windpipe, and large blood vessels, which can add to the risks.
-Although problems are rare, they can include nerve damage, infection, trouble swallowing or talking, and, with the joining of bones, the bones not fusing correctly.
+Although rare, problems can include nerve damage, infection, trouble swallowing or talking, and, with the joining of bones, the bones fusing incorrectly.
 Even with these potential risks, in severe cases, surgery might be the best way to relieve symptoms and improve a person’s life.
 Decisions about surgery should always be made with the help of a qualified orthopedic surgeon.

 If You’ve Suffered a Serious Neck Injury, our Hamilton Personal Injury Lawyers Can Help

-For over 20 years, our Hamilton Personal Injury Lawyers have helped accident victims with serious neck injuries recover the compensation they deserve.
-We understand that a severe neck injury which results in a permanent interruption of function or requires surgery can alter a person’s life forever – both from a non-economic and economic perspective.
+For over twenty years, our Hamilton Personal Injury Lawyers have helped accident victims with serious neck injuries recover the compensation they deserve.
+We understand that a severe neck injury that results in a permanent interruption of function or requires surgery can alter a person’s life forever—both from a non-economic and economic perspective.
 An individual may be unable to work or suffer a loss of economic opportunity, causing financial hardship and suffering.

 Our Hamilton Personal Injury Lawyers lawyers have a strong record of winning neck injury cases against reckless drivers and business establishments that have failed to protect the safety and well-being of visitors and patrons.